Point Lobos

 A scene surrounded by thick cypress trees at Point Lobos with an old Chinese fishing house, that is now a Museum in Point Lobos.

 The Whalers Cabin at Point Lobos has been a home to Portuguese whalers, Japanese abalone harvesters, and WWII soldiers.
-Today, it operates as a museum preserving the region’s rich maritime history.
+Now, it operates as a museum preserving the region’s rich maritime history.

 Inside the Museum: Cultural Artifacts Revealed